 The current world situation as it applies to the State: This is a subset of the previous two areas of research, but it is important enough to be mentioned in its own right.
 There is a significant difference between the policies and perspectives of the only remaining superpower and a State with very little military might.
 Even more significant at the United Nations are the differences on many issues between the policies of relatively rich, industrialized countries and relatively poor, developing (and especially least-developed) countries.
-Additionally, a country which is currently involved in a civil war or a country which is under United Nations sanctions may have unique responses on some issues which are very different from the rest of the international community.
-Knowing where the State a student represents fits in the current world geopolitical context, as a complement to his or her country-specific research, can answer many questions which may arise during the simulation.
+Additionally, a country that is currently involved in a civil war or a country under United Nations sanctions may have unique responses on some issues that are very different from the rest of the international community.
+Knowing where the State a student represents fits in the current world geopolitical context, as a complement to his or her country-specific research, can answer many questions that may arise during the simulation.

-The perspectives of States with differing viewpoints on the issues: This is one of the more difficult areas of preparation.
-While it is reasonable to expect that a Representative will know who their general allies and adversaries are on a given issue, it is very difficult to have detailed information about the policies of each country in the simulation.
-Limitations in preparation time by definition require that Representatives focus primarily on the policies of their own country, often learning about others through references in their own research.
+The perspectives of States with differing viewpoints on the issues:

+This is one of the more difficult areas of preparation.
+While it is reasonable to expect that a representative will know who his or her general allies and adversaries are on a given issue, it is very difficult to have detailed information about the policies of each country in the simulation.
+Limitations in preparation time, by definition, require that representatives focus primarily on the policies of their own country, often learning about others through references in their own research.
 This is an area where complete knowledge will serve participants well, but it is much more likely that each Representative will be learning the formal policies of the other countries in the Committee when they give speeches from the floor and confer behind the scenes in caucus sessions.
 In roleplaying, then, flexibility is key: Representatives must aggregate and assimilate new information they gain at the Conference with their pre-Conference research in order to reach consensus and compromise on complex issues.

-AMUN Rules of Procedure: While substantive discussions of the issues form the basis of any good simulation of the United Nations, the rules of procedure are used to facilitate the substantive debate which occurs.
-In general, these rules are intended to provide an even playing field, allowing each State to accomplish its individual goals in advocating its policies while also maximizing opportunities for the group to reach agreement, or even consensus, on the issues.
+AMUN rules of procedure: While substantive discussions of the issues form the basis of any good simulation of the United Nations, the rules of procedure are used to facilitate the substantive debate which occurs.
+In general, these rules are intended to provide an even playing field, allowing each State to accomplish its individual policy goals while also maximizing opportunities for the group to reach agreement, or even consensus, on the issues.
 Several levels of preparation are possible on the rules.
-For new Model United Nations participants, it is recommended that each person have a working knowledge of the principal motions which can be made during the simulation, encapsulated on the Rules Short Forms on pages 35-36 of the AMUN Rules & Procedures Handbook.
-The dais staff of each Committee will assist Representatives in using these rules and assist in bringing everyone onto an even playing field.
-For experienced Representatives, especially those who have not attended AMUN in the past, we suggest reading AMUN's rules in-depth, both as a refresher on these rules of procedure and to note differences from other conferences a school might attend.
+For new Model United Nations participants, we recommend that each person have a working knowledge of the principal motions which can be made during the simulation, encapsulated on the Rules Short Forms on pages 35-36 of the Rules & Procedures handbook.
+The dais staff of each Committee will assist representatives in using these rules and assist in bringing everyone onto an even playing field.
+For experienced representatives, especially those who have not attended AMUN in the past, we suggest reading AMUN's rules in depth, both as a refresher on these rules of procedure and to note differences from other conferences a school might attend.
 Most Model United Nations conferences use different rules of procedure, and in some cases the contrasts are significant.
-In order to best facilitate everyone's experience, it is incumbent upon every participant to learn and use the rules established for this Conference.
+In order to best facilitate everyone's experience, it is incumbent on every participant to learn and use the rules established for this conference.